zarkones/XENA/README.md

 Has ability to detect machine's environment and hardware.
 Able to detects if it's running as Windows Subsystem for Linux, as root user, and recognize Docker containers.

+Features:
++ Corss platform.
+Requires NodeJS.
++ Provides a deep insight into the environment's details.
++ Capable of parsing web traffic in order to find emails, numbers, keywords, etc...

 > **Xena-Pyramid**

 Bot builder.
 We need a manged way of bot building and distribution, plus this service will support binary encoding out of the box in the future.
 Thus making hash based detection useless.
 I intent this to also be used for building of other kind of software.

+Features:
++ Corss platform.
+Requires NodeJS.
++ Outsources building of bot client binaries.

 > **Xena-Anaconda**

 Post exploitation bot client written in Python3 (typed, but can be improved for sure).
 Anaconda!
 Psszzt!@#!
 Modular, extandable base code for writting a bot client.
 It has services available to you, as well as a light-weight core which handles multi-processing.
 That way you write separate python scripts, which are going to be executed each into its own process.

+Features:
++ Corss platform.
+Requires Python3.
++ Modular.
++ Executes shell command.

+This features (below) are implemented, but not exposed, which was done on purpose.
+They are seful only under penetration testing campaigns (hopefully authorized).
+But the platform doesn't have an authorization strategy inplemented, meaning that messages are not signed and encrypted.
+So, a professional pen. testing campaign is not possible at the present.

++ Basic web parsing.
++ Take a screenshot.
++ Reads bash history.
++ Checks the proxy settings.
++ Enumerate running processes.
++ Provides a slight insight into the environment's details.
++ Subdomain bruteforcing.
++ Take a camera shot.

 > **Xena-Varvara**